Tag Archives: transhistorical

 Well, in a way, we are Catholics.
 But the other night we explored seven main reasons we have to start with the radical Anabaptists rather than stand on what became the Roman Catholic Church.
 Here they are:

-1. Maria Gorretti was on the block. –- Venerating relics of remarkable people might be respectful and aspirational but it is more likely superstitious.
+1. The relics of Maria Gorretti came down our block. –- Venerating relics of remarkable people might be respectful and aspirational but it is more likely superstitious.

 1. Canon Law is a new Mosaic Law.
 A woman was quoted in the Inquirer not liking Pope Francis because he “does not follow the law.”
 But many women do not like Pope Francis because he does follow the laws of the Catholic Church that make women second class citizens.
 Part of Canon Law is the ancient takeover of Roman law, which was needed if you are ruling, but too much of it is edicts by a supposedly infallible pope with absolute power.